DFE-Digital/teacher-services-cloud/README.md

 - Certificate Name: <local.environment>-teacherservices-cloud
 - Subject CN: *.<local.environment>.teacherservices.cloud
 - DNS Names: 0
+- Add the certificate name to the [terraform configuration](https://github.com/DFE-Digital/teacher-services-cloud/blob/main/cluster/terraform_kubernetes/config/test.tfvars.json#L20) with the [variable](https://github.com/DFE-Digital/teacher-services-cloud/blob/main/cluster/terraform_kubernetes/variables.tf#L22)

 <local.environment> refers to the value defined in [variables.tf](cluster/terraform_kubernetes/variables.tf)

-Once the certificate is created you will need to logon to Digicert as per the above docs.
-The credentials to do this can be found in the prod TSC Domains KeyVault.

 On cluster build, terraform will load the cert into a kubernetes secret, and this will be set as the default-ssl-certificate in the nginx ingress.

 Note that terraform requires the KV cert to be created in a specific format

-i.e. "${var.environment}-${var.config}-teacherservices-cloud"
+i.e. `${var.environment}-${var.config}-teacherservices-cloud`

 e.g. cluster99-development-teacherservices-cloud

 ## Cluster DNS zone configuration

-There are two DNS zones for cluster DNS.
+There are two DNS zones for cluster DNS:

 - teacherservices.cloud (prod zone)
 - development.teacherservices.cloud (dev zone)

 ### Zone Build